redox-os/tfs/README.rst

     TFS aims to be full coverage with respect to testing.
 This gives relatively strong guarantees on correctness by instantly revealing large classes of bugs.
+SSD friendly
+    TFS tries to avoid the write limitation in SSD by repositioning dead sectors.